 Advice for enjoying « Annecy Paysages » en famille

-Firstly, I would concede that we were way too ambitious in the amount of ground we tried to cover on our visit to Annecy at the weekend!
+Firstly, I would concede that we were way too ambitious in the amount of ground we tried to cover on our visit to Annecy on our trip!
 The boys were exhausted by the time that we returned to the car, which we had parked for free near the 🌳 Parc Charles Bossons!
 But I knew that we wouldn’t be back in Annecy before the end of the festival, so we just went for it!
-I shall also concede that I definitely enjoyed the art installations much more than the boys, but they still enjoyed their day out in Annecy, as we fitted in lots of fun activitites, all the while getting to appreciate « Annecy Paysages » !
+I should also concede that I definitely enjoyed the art installations much more than the boys, but they still enjoyed their day out in Annecy, as we fitted in lots of fun activitites, all the while getting to appreciate « Annecy Paysages » !

 Our visit left plenty of time for PLAYING: 🌈 a playground at the Parc Charles Bossons (behind the Palais Impérial Annecy), ⚽️ football in every green space we could find, 💦 an outing on a car-shaped pedalo, a playground in the the centre of town, a stop for sushi dinner at the lovely 🍣 Sushi Box Annecy . . . 🍨 ice-cream, ⚽️ more football . . .